brunohprada/brunohprada/README.md

 :bank: I'm currently working on Banco Bradesco SA.
 I work in Solution Architecture.

-:computer: I'm currently learning JAVA and Springboot.
+:computer: I'm currently learning golang and a bunch of features about Azure.

 Here in this profile, you will find two repositories with elements from the C4 and MDL models that can be used in draw.io for diagramming.